Los Angeles crime family: Dragna era

-Jack Dragna took control of the family after Ardizzone's death in 1931, and made peace with the National Mafia Syndicate.
+Ardizzone's reign as boss was ended when he mysteriously disappeared in 1931 while driving to his cousin's home in Etiwanda.
+Jack Dragna took control of the family and made peace with the National Mafia Syndicate.
 In addition, his brother Tom Dragna was made his consigliere while his nephew Louis Tom Dragna became a "made man" in 1947.

 Dragna was the most successful boss the L.A. family ever had.
 Although he was not able to infiltrate many of the labor unions in the entertainment industry, he involved the Los Angeles family in the entertainment business, and brought the L.A.
 Mafia onto the national stage.
 He was honored with a place on The Commission, the only boss west of Chicago to hold a spot on the council.

 When prohibition ended in 1933, Dragna operated a massive loan shark and illegal gambling business.
 Along with close supporter John Roselli, Dragna's Mafia family ended local gang wars by driving older gambling syndicate headed by Guy McAfee and Milton "Farmer" Page out of business.
 Dragna and Roselli worked with Joe Shaw (the brother of Mayor Frank Shaw) to muscle out L.A. bookies, many of whom fled to Las Vegas.
 By 1937, the Los Angeles crime family controlled the illegal gambling in Los Angeles.

 For independent bookmakers, Dragna would use extortion to collect money from their operations.
 While most mobsters simply threatened harm on a business for not paying tribute to their organization (protection racket), Dragna's family came up with a more sophisticated course of action.
 Dragna would send in men to threaten businesses, then the owners would pay Dragna for protection (unaware that these were Dragna's own men).

-Dragna was not however, able to control 100% of independent gambling rackets.
-Along with Dragna avoiding the spotlight and public life, he often was given the reputation as a weak ruler.
+Dragna was not, however, able to control 100% of independent gambling rackets.
+Along with Dragna avoiding the spotlight and public life, he acquired the reputation as a weak ruler.
 According to Mickey Cohen, Dragna was very powerful and very well respected, but did not put things together the way the East Coast bosses preferred.
-Although there was not as big a pool of Italians to recruit on the West Coast like there was back East, the L.A. family worked around this by accepting members from across the country, such as Johnny Roselli from Chicago, Nick Licata from Detroit, and Aladena "Jimmy the Weasel" Fratianno and Dominic Brooklier from Cleveland.
+Although there was not as big a pool of Italians to recruit on the West Coast as there was back East, the L.A. family worked around this by accepting members from across the country, such as Johnny Roselli from Chicago, Nick Licata from Detroit, and Aladena "Jimmy the Weasel" Fratianno and Dominic Brooklier from Cleveland.
 Armed with top hitman Frank Bompensiero and Jimmy Fratianno (who committed over 30 murders on the orders of their superiors), Dragna muscled his way into controlling territory stretching throughout California and Southern Nevada.
 The Dragna family also had connections within the Los Angeles County Sheriff's Department, who were more corrupt than the city police (LAPD).
 Although not having a big hand in labor union rackets, the Dragna crime family did infiltrate some unions in the laundromat and dress importing business.